akkikhan/Primus-SaaS/sdk/dotnet/PrimusSaaS.Identity.Validator/README.md

 | Token expired | Token past expiration | Generate new token or increase ClockSkew |

 For detailed troubleshooting, see [ERROR_REFERENCE.md](./ERROR_REFERENCE.md)

+## Migrating from JwtBearer/Auth0 SDK

+- You can swap existing `AddJwtBearer` Auth0 config for `options.UseAuth0(domain, audience, ...)` without changing your controllers; permissions/roles map into standard claims.
+- Auth0 namespaced roles: set `RoleClaimName` to your namespaced roles claim and `[Authorize(Roles = "...")]` will work.
+- Permissions: use policies (`RequireAuth0Permissions/RequireAnyAuth0Permission`) or attributes (`Auth0Permission/Auth0Permissions/Auth0AnyPermission`).

 ## Production Deployment